microsoft/TypeScript-Website/packages/documentation/copy/en/declaration-files/Consumption.md

 npm install --save-dev @types/lodash
 ```

-It is worth noting that if the npm package already includes its declaration file as described in [Publishing](/docs/handbook/declaration-files/publishing.html), downloading the corresponding `@types` package is not needed.
+It is worth nothing that if the npm package already includes its declaration file as described in [Publishing](/docs/handbook/declaration-files/publishing.html), downloading the corresponding `@types` package is not needed.

 ## Consuming